ibm-js/requirejs-dplugins/docs/svg.md

 })
 ```

-This will fetch `icon1.svg` and `icon2.svg` and add two symbols to the sprite.
+This will fetch `icon1.svg` and `icon2.svg` and define two symbols in the DOM
 ```svg
 <svg>
 	...